codemonger-io/codemonger/cdk/README.md

 ### Obtaining a public SSL/TLS certificate for codemonger.io

-To use the domain `codemonger.io`, you need a public SSL/TLS certificate that proves the ownership of the domain.
+To use the domain name `codemonger.io`, you need a public SSL/TLS certificate that proves the ownership of the domain.
 This project supposes that you have requested and obtained a public certificate via [AWS Certificate Manager (ACM)](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html), and the ARN of the certificate is saved in the `lib/certificate-config.ts` file that should look like the following,

 ```ts